 RELIEF FROM SEAMS OF CUT TURF (LIE OF BALL ONLY) – Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
 Model Local Rule F-7.

-WHITE-LINED AREAS TYING INTO ARTIFICIALLY SURFACED ROADS & PATHS – White-lined areas of ground under repair & the artificially surfaced roads, paths or other identified obstructions that they are connected to are a single abnormal course condition when taking relief under Rule 16.1.
+WHITE-LINED AREAS TYING INTO ARTIFICIALLY SURFACED ROADS AND PATHS – White-lined areas of ground under repair and the artificially surfaced roads, paths or other identified obstructions that they are connected to are a single abnormal course condition when taking relief under Rule 16.1.

 WOOD CHIPS AND MULCH – Are loose impediments.